 The same association between high economic inequality and poor health can be observed within the United States.

-U.S. households with annual incomes below $50,000 report higher levels of stress than other families.
+The American Psychological Association published a report which shows that U.S. households with annual incomes below $50,000 report higher levels of stress than other families.
 Average stress levels gradually declined after the 2007-2008 financial crisis, but the stress gap between rich and poor households has been increasing.
 Blue collar and low-income jobs are often more stressful and physically demanding than white collar jobs.
 This contributes to a variety of other health problems, such as high blood pressure, back problems, and diabetes.
 Societal forces, such as discrimination based on race, gender, and sexual orientation, add to the stress level of certain population groups.

-On average, women in the United States have lower rates of obesity as their income rises.
+On average, according to CDC research, women in the United States have lower rates of obesity as their income rises.
 Those with household incomes above 350 percent of the federal poverty line have obesity rates of 29.7 percent, compared to 45.2 percent for incomes less than 130 percent of the federal poverty line.
 In addition to higher stress levels, factors such as food deserts and lack of recreational facilities in poor communities contribute to higher obesity rates among low-income women.
 Among men, obesity rates are similar across income groups, while male college graduates have a significantly lower rate than those with less education.